andrexandre/andrexandre/README.md

-- 👋 Howdy, I'm @andrexandre.
+# 👋 Howdy, I'm andrexandre

 - 👀 I have a keen interest in coding and software development.
 - 🌱 I'm in the process of expanding my programming knowledge and skills at [42 Lisboa](http://www.42lisboa.com).
 - 💞️ I'm eager to collaborate on projects that can enhance my coding experience.